Q: How much does it cost to be on this ride?

-A: Each route will have a chase vehicle that is capable of picking up broken bikes.
-The support vehicles will be following the “all-inclusive” registrants, and they’re paying more for that service.
-That said, at heart we’re motorcyclists…so of course we’ll stop and help you if we see you, no matter how you registered.
-We’ll carry you and your motorcycle to that night’s hotel or to a dealer if there’s one close by and it works within the confines of the event.
-If you are an AMA member, you get free towing with your membership and we’re suggesting that all riders make sure they have some type of roadside assistance before starting the ride with us.
+A: Each route will have a chase vehicle that is capable of picking up bikes with mechanical issues.
+The support vehicles will be following the Fully-Guided registrants, and they’re paying more for that service.
+That said, at heart we’re motorcyclists…so of course, we’ll stop and help you if we see you, no matter how you registered, but if you’re off the Fully-Guided route and/or we’ve passed you, you may need to call a tow service.
+We’ll get you and your motorcycle to that night’s hotel or to a dealer if there’s one close by and it works within the confines of the event.
+We’re suggesting that all riders make sure they have some type of roadside assistance before starting the ride with us, and If you are an AMA member, you get free towing with your membership.
 Many clubs offer this fine service as part of their features and benefits, so check with them to see if you’re covered.
-Many motorcycle rental companies have similar programs built into their rental.
+Many motorcycle rental companies also have similar programs built into their rental program.

 Q: Do you have spare bikes?

 A: We’re working on that but do not count on it.
 Spare motorcycles are a liability issue as well as a challenge for some riders to adapt to.
-The best practice is to ensure you motorcycle is fully prepared for the ride, check for issues daily and join the AMA or an organization that offers roadside assistance.
+The best practice is to ensure your motorcycle is fully prepared for the ride.
+Check for mechanical issues daily and join the AMA or an organization that offers roadside assistance.
 We highly recommend being an AMA member.

 Q: Do you have a suggested packing list?

 A: After joining you’ll receive an information packet with heaps of information including a suggested packing list.
-There will be opportunities to pick up anything you may have forgotten along the way.
-Some riders pack minimally and choose to purchase new items along the route.
+Some riders pack quite minimally and choose to purchase new items along the route.
+(There will also be opportunities to pick up anything you may have forgotten along the way.)
 You should have underclothes and supplies for a week, with appropriate riding gear for the weather conditions.
-Most new touring riders actually pack too much stuff that can easily be picked up along the route if it’s needed.
-Fully-guided riders can bring a 50 pound bag that will travel in the chase truck.
+Most new touring riders actually pack too much stuff that can easily be picked up along the route if needed.
+Fully-Guided riders can bring a 50-pound bag that will travel in the chase truck.

 Q: Do I have to wear a helmet?